• Skip to primary navigation

 Notes

-Meal prep: Make the tuna mixture ahead of time and assemble sandwiches just before cooking.
+Meal prep: Make the tuna mixture ahead of time and assemble sandwich just before serving.

-Storage: Tuna melt sandwiches are best eaten fresh, but you can refrigerate leftover tuna filling (not assembled sandwiches) for up to 5 days.
+Storage: This tuna melt sandwich is best eaten fresh, but you can refrigerate tuna filling (not assembled sandwich) for up to 5 days.

 Did you make this recipe?